On generalized max-linear models and their statistical interpolation: Introduction and Prelimiaries

 In Section \ref{sec:genMLM}, we generalize this model by allowing arbitrary dependence structures of the margins of the max-stable rv $\bm X$.
-This leads immediately to the main issue of this paper, the reconstruction of a max-stable process which is observed only through a finite set of indices: it is shown in Section \ref{sec:predictMSP} that if the random vector is some finite dimensional projection of some initial MSP, the processes resulting from the construction in Section \ref{sec:genMLM} converge uniformly to the original process as the grid of indices gets finer.
+This immediately leads to the main issue of this paper, namely the reconstruction of a max-stable process which is observed only through a finite set of indices: it is shown in Section \ref{sec:predictMSP} that if the random vector is some finite dimensional projection of some initial MSP, the processes resulting from the construction in Section \ref{sec:genMLM} converge uniformly to the original process as the grid of indices gets finer.
 Moreover, the mean squared error between the predictive and the original process is computed at a fixed index, which is useful for practical purposes.

-It is also possible to predict generalized Pareto processes with the same techniques as for MSP which is the content of Section \ref{sec:predictGPP}.
+It is also possible to interpolate generalized Pareto processes with the same techniques as for MSP which is the content of Section \ref{sec:predictGPP}.

 To begin with, the following subsection recalls some basic theory needed in what follows and introduces some notation.
 For the ease of notation we choose $K=[0,1]$ as domain of the processes, being aware of the fact that all results are valid for an arbitrary compact set $K\subset\R$ as well.
-The extension of the results to more general domains (in particular higher dimensions of the domain) is not immediately obvious and subject of current research.
+The extension of the results to more general domains (in particular higher dimensions of the domain) is not immediately obvious and subject of current research, see Section \ref{sec:arbitrary_dimension} for an outline.